ncatlab/nlab-content/pages/8/6/9/5/5968/content.md

 For more general case see for instance the books by [[Peter Olver]].

-The Hamitlonian Noether theorem is also reviewed in a broader context of mathematical physics as theorem 7.3.2 in
+The Hamiltonian Noether theorem is also reviewed in a broader context of mathematical physics as theorem 7.3.2 in

 * [[Frédéric Paugam]], _Towards the mathematics of quantum field theory_ ([pdf](http://www.math.jussieu.fr/~fpaugam/documents/Towards-the-maths-of-QFT.pdf))